fedora-infra/fedora-messaging/docs/messages.rst

 ========

-Before you release your application, you should create a subclass of :class:`fedora_messaging.message.Message`, define a schema, and implement some methods.
+Before you release your application, you should create a subclass of :class:`fedora_messaging.message.Message`, define a schema, define a default severity, and implement some methods.

 Schema
 ======